Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

-The largest bullion coin ever produced by the famed La Casa de Moneda de Mexico, or Mexico Mint, proves to be the 50 Pesos Gold coin.
-At 20 percent larger size than the comparable American Gold Eagle coin, this is an efficient way to add gold to your holdings with only a single piece purchase.
+The largest bullion coin ever produced by the famed La Casa de Moneda de Mexico, or Mexico Mint, proves to be the 50 pesos gold coin.
+Aside from its face value, this rare coin has very little to do with its bank note counterpart, the 50 peso note—which happened to win the 2021 Bank Note of the Year Award.
+At 20 percent larger size than the comparable American Gold Eagle coin, this stellar coin is an efficient way to add substantial gold to your holdings with only a single piece purchase.

 The front side of all coins is known as the obverse.
 The obverse of the 50 Pesos Gold coins highlights the image of Winged Victory, the beloved angel of independence, holding a laurel wreath within her right hand and the broken chains of colonialism within her left hand.
 In the background, two important Mexican volcanoes rise, Popocatepetl and Iztaccihautl.
 In the lower left, the year 1821 is inscribed as the year of the independence of Mexico.
 The actual mintage year is displayed prominently on the right.